ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 specific types of edits or deletes.
 For example, a moderator in one room might be allowed to edit the topic of a message, but not modify the rest of the content.
 An administrator might be allowed to delete messages which violate the policy of the group.
-Receiving clients SHOULD NOT allow parties other than the original sender of a message to edit or delete that message, unless there is a specific, concrete authorization policy which allows it.
-Likewise, even the original sender of a message SHOULD NOT be able to change the semantics of any other portion of the message except for the contents of the NestedPart, without specific authorization.
+Receiving clients MUST NOT allow parties other than the original sender of a message to edit or delete that message, unless there is a specific, concrete authorization policy which allows it.
+Likewise, even the original sender of a message MUST NOT be able to change the semantics of any other portion of the message except for the contents of the NestedPart, without specific authorization.